vozlt/nginx-module-vts/README.md

       * The times in milliseconds at request processing times.
     * msecs
       * The request processing times including upstream in milliseconds.
+  * requestBuckets
+    * msecs
+      * The bucket values of histogram set by `vhost_traffic_status_histogram_buckets` directive.
+    * counters
+      * The cumulative values for the reason that each bucket value is greater than or equal to the request processing time including upstream.
   * responseMsecCounter
     * The number of accumulated only upstream response processing time in milliseconds.
   * responseMsec